About me

 Her GP refused time and time again to acknowledge any link between the pains and the statin drugs she was taking.
 He merely insisted that she “take them or die“.
 So she continued to endure the pain that apparently was ‘all in her head’.
 Until a few years later, when statin side effects started to be recognised.
 She became curious after reading that the cholesterol link to heart disease was a total myth.
 That led her to read more and more on the subject.
 The more she read, the more she became convinced that the whole theory of fat, cholesterol and heart disease was utter rubbish.
 But she also found out a worse truth: that statins inhibit the mevalonate pathway, with potentially dreadful consequences.
 In the end, she made the ultimate decision to stop taking the drugs, much against medical advice.

-As if by magic magic… all the debilitating symptoms, including myalgia, disappeared almost immediately.
+As if by pure magic… all the debilitating symptoms, including myalgia, disappeared almost immediately.
 She was pleasantly surprised and convinced she had made the right choice.
 But still a concern for her health kept niggling her.
 What if the doctors were right and she was a “ticking time bomb”?
 What if she died suddenly and left her children without their mother when still so young?
 She didn’t want them to go through the hell that she had experienced in her own childhood.
 She kept banishing those thoughts to the back of her mind, though they kept creeping back to the forefront from time to time.
 So she continued to ‘watch’ her fats intake.
 Just in case.

 The Keto Awakening